BestTimesToVisit.com Logo

 Uber/Careem

 Ride-hailing apps like Uber and Careem are widely used in Cairo and offer a convenient and relatively safe alternative to traditional taxis.
-They provide price transparency and track your ride.
+They provide price transparency and GPS tracking.

 Cost:Varies depending on distance and demand; check the app for an estimate.

-Tip:Ensure your phone has sufficient data or is connected to Wi-Fi to use these apps.
+Tip:Ensure you have a reliable internet connection.
 Share your ride details with someone you trust.
-Check the driver's rating and reviews before accepting the ride.
 Be aware of surge pricing during peak hours or bad weather.
+Confirm the destination with the driver before starting the trip.

 Feluccas on the Nile

-Cost:Negotiable; expect to pay around EGP 200-500 per hour depending on the size and duration.
+Cost:Negotiate the price beforehand; expect to pay around EGP 200-500 per hour, depending on the size of the boat and duration.

-Tip:Negotiate the price beforehand.
-Sunset is the most popular time, so book in advance or arrive early.
-Be mindful of your belongings.
-Tip your felucca operator generously for a good experience.
+Tip:Negotiate the price before embarking.
+Sunset is the most popular time, so book in advance, especially during peak season.
+Be mindful of your belongings and dress modestly.

 Similar Destinations